jboss-gpe/processFlowProvision/README.txt

 PFP github branches :
     - master
-        - targeted for "domain" managed JBoss EAP6 environment in 'local' mode
+        - targeted for "domain" managed JBoss AS7.1.3 environment in 'local' mode
-        - targeted for 'standalone'EAP 6 in 'openshift' mode
+        - targeted for 'standalone' in 'openshift' mode
         - tracks master branch of jbpm5 community project from github
+            - 5 Dec.
+2012:  in particular, 5.4.0.Final tag of jbpm5
-        - configurable to use either mysql or postgres
+        - configurable to use either mysql, oracle or postgres
         - leverages embedded hornetq provided by EAP 6
-        - pfp services implemented using EJB 3.1 and JPA 2.1
+        - pfp services implemented using CDI & JPA 2.1 with EJB 3.1 wrappings
         - provisions additional droolsjbpm web archives such as :
             1)  guvnor
             2)  designer